yuk1nishimura/yuk1nishimura.github.io/index.md

 ---
 layout: default
 title: Yuki Nishimura
 description: Yuki Nishimura received his Doctor degree in Human Informatics from Ph.D.
 Program in Empowerment Informatics, University of Tsukuba, Japan in 2023.
-He is a Post-Doctoral Fellow at the Research Center for Intelligent Robotics, Zhejiang Lab, China.
+He is a Specially Appointed Associate Professor at the School of Mechanical Engineering, Hangzhou Dianzi University, China.
 His interest includes Climbing Robots, Robotics and Automation in Agriculture and Forestry, Robotics and Automation in Construction, Computer Vision for Automation, Telerobotics and Teleoperation.
 ---

 - - -